-Here’s a blast from the past…and the news about this player selection in particular was very stunning.
+Here’s a blast from the past…and the news about this player selection, in particular, was very stunning.

-In a effort to relive the glory of the 1998 Gold Medal victory, the Czech National Team added a veteran forward who has been in the Olympics before, but whose name isn’t Jaromir Jagr.
+In an effort to relive the glory of the 1998 Gold Medal victory, the Czech National Team added a veteran forward who has been in the Olympics before, but whose name isn’t Jaromir Jagr.
 What’s more, this man is older than Jagr by a year.

 His name?
 Petr Nedved.